 The Steber Laboratory is part of the Wheat Health, Genetics, and Quality Research Unit, United States Department of Agriculture, Agricultural Research Service, and is housed in and affiliated with the Department of Crop and Soil Sciences, at Washington State University in Pullman, Washington.
+The lab is also affiliated with the Molecular Plant Sciences Program at Washington State University.
 The principal investigator is Camille Steber, and the lab was started in 1998.

-GA stimulation of seed germination requires the down-regulation of negative regulators of seed germination called the DELLA domain proteins.
+Dr. Steber's lab uses Arabidopsis as a model system to study gibberellin (GA) hormone signaling and the mechanisms by which GA stimulates seed germination.
+This research included the cloning of the SLY1 gene and foundational research defining the mechanisms of GA hormone signaling.
+GA stimulation of seed germination requires the down-regulation of negative regulators of seed germination called the DELLA domain proteins (the Rht genes in wheat).
 DELLAs are down-regulated both by protein destruction via the ubquitin-proteasome pathway and by direct interaction with the GA receptors.
-DELLA proteolysis occurs in response to GA biosynthesis and requires three functionally redundant GA receptors GIBBERELLIN INSENSITIVE DWARF1 (GID1a, GID1b and GID1c), and the SLEEPY1 (SLY1) F-box subunit of an SCF E3 ubiquitin ligase.
+DELLA proteolysis occurs in response to GA biosynthesis and requires three functionally redundant GA receptors, GIBBERELLIN INSENSITIVE DWARF1 (GID1a, GID1b and GID1c), and the SLEEPY1 (SLY1) F-box subunit of an SCF E3 ubiquitin ligase.
 In sly1 mutants in which DELLA proteins remain stable after GA application, the DELLA repressor can also be down-regulated either by after-ripening or by overexpression of the GA receptor, GID1.
 This requires GA biosynthesis and the presence of a functional DELLA domain.
 Both the DELLA motif and GA are required for the protein interaction of DELLA protein and GID1.
-Ongoing research is aimed at further elucidating the non-proteolytic mechanism for DELLA regulation and its functional role in seed dormancy loss and germination.
-Co-immunoprecipitation will be used to determine whether dormancy-breaking treatments stimulate the interaction of DELLA with the GID1 receptor.
-Also, microarray analysis will be used to examine the effect of the sly1 mutation on gene expression during seed imbibition.
-See the publications page for more information on our work.
+Ongoing research is aimed at further elucidating the non-proteolytic mechanisms for DELLA regulation and its functional role in seed dormancy loss and germination.
+Potential proteins involved in proteolysis-independent GA signaling have been identified by yeast two-hybrid screen.